mvysny/mvysny.github.io/_posts/2021-3-24-ssd-discard.md

 ---
 layout: post
-title: Enable Discard for your SSD
+title: Enable Discard/Trim for your SSD
 ---

 After Linux is installed on your SSD, don't forget to enable the Discard operation,